rhofvendahl/webpack-heroku-template/README.md

 ## Express-Webpack Template

-A template for running an Express.js server on Heroku, along with ESLint, Babel, Karma, Jasmine & other amenities.
+A template for running an Express.js server on Heroku with Webpack, along with ESLint, Babel, Karma, Jasmine & other amenities.

 ## Installing

 ```
 git clone https://github.com/rhofvendahl/webpack-heroku-template
-cd express-webpack-template
+cd webpack-heroku-template

 npm install
 ```